Senior dogs in shelters are more difficult to adopt out, but there are many reasons that seniors make wonderful pets.

 5. Those Sweet White Faces!!
 They Show So Much Character

 In return for all that special love and companionship, there are many things we can do to help make them more comfortable in their twilight years.

 1. Many Senior Dogs Have Joint Issues – Arthritis Is Common in Many Breeds.

 Offering joint supplements (and there are many to choose from) can go a long way towards strengthening their joints.
 You can also discourage too much jumping by providing stairs or ramps to furniture and ramps to get into your vehicle (saves your back from helping them in too).

 2. Another Thing We’ve Seen in Our Senior Dogs Is a General Weakening, Especially of Their Hind Legs

 After checking with your vet to be sure there is nothing going on other than aging, there are things you can do to help them gain traction on slippery surfaces.
 We have mostly wood floors in our house; so we have added non-slip throw rugs in high traffic areas, and carpeted stair treads on our wooden stairs.
-There are also different types of booties you can use: for indoor use there are non-skid socks (what I like to call “slipper socks”), and there are many rubber and other types of booties for outdoor use.
-We also plan to try what are called “toe grips” on our golden retriever.
+There are also different types of booties you can use: for indoor use, there are non-skid socks (what I like to call “slipper socks”), and there are many rubbers and other types of booties for outdoor use.
+We also plan to try what is called “toe grips” on our golden retriever.
 Check your favorite pet supply store and you’ll find lots of options.